skingdev/fresco-bakery/tutorial.md

 `app/pages`: The main template file for our application.
 You can have multiple files in here, but for this application, we will have only the one. **This is the main entry point for the application**

-`app/scripts`: All of the javascript code
+`app/scripts`: All of the JavaScript code

 `app/static`: Where the images are stored